yamiou/astra/docs/helloworld.rst

    }

 - Line 1 - Astra.h must be included in all applications.
 It is the core of |sdkname| and is required for all C++ based |sdkname| applications.
-- Line 2 - Most applications will also require AstraUL.h, which defines convenient ways to read and manipulate the most common types of sensor data like color, depth, and hand positions.
+- Line 2 - Most applications will also require astra.hpp, which defines convenient ways to read and manipulate the most common types of sensor data like color, depth, and hand positions.
 - Lines 9-10 - We'll use `std::cin.get() <http://en.cppreference.com/w/cpp/io/basic_istream/get>`_ to make sure we have an opportunity to see our handiwork before our application closes its window.

 Initializing and Terminating |sdkname|